best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 However, there may be some additional steps to take in preparing the data before the model can be run successfully.

-We will read the data in as follows:
+We can read the data in as follows:

 ````{tabs}
 ```{code-tab} py